TL;DR: Why Agile Turns into Micromanagement

 Agile turns into micromanagement as a result of the middle management’s resistance to change.
-Despite better knowledge, changing an organization into a learning one, that embraces experimentation and failure is not in the best interest of everybody.
-Self-organizing, empowered teams often conflict with the middle management’s drive to execute on personals agendas.
+Despite better knowledge, changing an organization into a learning one that embraces experimentation and failure is not in everybody’s best interest.
+Self-organizing, empowered teams often conflict with the middle management’s drive to execute personal agendas, self-preservation being one of them.

 I. Agile and Its Proximity to Micromanagement

-On the one side, we are getting increasingly better at understanding what management styles are actually creating value in the era of the knowledge economy.
-Service leadership, and self-organization as in holacracy, for example.
+On the one side, we are getting increasingly better at understanding what management styles create value in the era of the knowledge economy, uncertainty, and complexity.
+Servant leadership and self-organization, for example, have proven time and again to be starting points for moving toward serious value creation.

-And we do have an idea, backed by one of the most robust findings in social science, what drives the individual knowledge worker.
-According to Daniel Pink, lasting motivation in the 21. century is fueled intrinsically by autonomy, mastery and purpose.
+Also, we have an idea, backed by one of the most robust findings in social science, what drives the individual knowledge worker.
+According to Daniel Pink, lasting motivation in the 21st century is fueled intrinsically by autonomy, mastery, and purpose.

-On the other side, one of the most promising approaches—agile in its various flavors–has meanwhile gained sort of a tainted reputation.
-It has become regularly associated less with empowerment and self-organization, but micromanagement.
+On the other side, some of the most promising approaches—“agile” in its various flavors–have meanwhile gained sort of a tainted reputation.
+“Agile” has become regularly associated less with empowerment and self-organization, but micromanagement.

 The idea that agile is bordering on micromanagement is not a new one.
-Mike Cohn himself suggests that it’s the team, that is micromanaging themselves for their own benefit.
-But he seems to be the only one to utilize the phrase “agile micromanagement” in such a meaning.
+Mike Cohn suggests that it’s the team, that is micromanaging themselves for their own benefit.
+However, he seems to be the only one to utilize the phrase “agile micromanagement” in such a meaning.

 Mostly, when talking about agile micromanagement, practitioners refer to the dark side, to cargo cult agile:

-- And product managers feel reduced to providing secretarial assistance to product design committees, churning out user stories on behalf of stakeholders.
+- Product managers feel reduced to providing secretarial assistance to product design committees, churning out user stories on behalf of stakeholders.

-Question is, whether this fate is inevitable for organizations of any size, maturity and origin—be it tech or legacy.
+The Question is, whether this fate is inevitable for organizations of any size, maturity, and origin—be it tech or legacy.

 II.
 Check Your Organization for Agile Micromanagement

-You can download a PDF for a quick poll to check the state of agile micromanagement within your organization.
-Thus, you can determine whether your organization is knowledge worker friendly or not.
+You can download a free PDF for a quick poll to check the state of agile micromanagement within your organization.
+Thus, you can determine whether your organization makes progress in becoming a learning organization, dedicated to creating value for its customers, or not.

-If you do so, I would appreciate your feedback on how this worked out for you and what kind of agile failure you would add to complete the list in your eyes.
+If you do so, I would appreciate your feedback on how this worked out for you and what kind of failure patterns you would add to complete the list in your eyes.

 III.
 Agile Leadership vs. Management